emilianavt/VSeeFaceManual/README.md

 You can use VSeeFace to stream or do pretty much anything you like.
 Please just do not give anybody a copy directly or pass the download link around.
 It's still very much in development, so I want every user to be able to find updates and give feedback easily.
 If somebody is interested, you can just point them to this page.

+VSeeFace is beta software.
+There may be bugs and new versions may change things around.
+Use it at your own risk.
+It should generally work fine, but it may be a good idea to keep the previous version around when updating.

 ## Credits

 VSeeFace is being created by @[Emiliana_vt](https://twitter.com/emiliana_vt) and @[Virtual_Deat](https://twitter.com/VirtualDeat).